ReScience/ReScience-submission/article/Larisch-2018.md

 This is in line with the connection pattern presented in the original paper (see **Fig. 4** in [@Clopath2010]).

 If the neurons fire in a specific temporal order, this sequence is reflected in the connection pattern (see \textbf{Fig. \ref{Fig_con} left}).
-As in the original paper, the connections from neurons which are firing a long time after or before the post-synaptic neuron are weak, while they are strong to neurons which fired a short time after the neurons.
+As in the original paper, the connections from neurons which are firing a long time after or before the postsynaptic neuron are weak, while they are strong to neurons which fired a short time after the neurons.

 ## Receptive fields